-A. In addition to the Customer Contribution provisions, the State of California shall make a recommendation to the California Legislature that it adopt a ballot measure that includes a general obligation bond ("Bond Measure") containing a provision authorizing the issuance of bonds for the amount necessary to fund the difference between the Customer Contribution and the actual cost to complete Facilities Removal, which bond funding in any event shall not exceed \$250,000,000 (in nominal dollars).
-The State of California shall convene a working session with the Parties before making such recommendation.
-The State of California will recommend to the legislature funding language materially consistent with Appendix G-1.
+A. The California Legislature has approved a general obligation bond ("Bond Measure") containing a provision authorizing the issuance of bonds for the amount necessary to fund the difference between the Customer Contribution and the actual cost to complete Facilities Removal, which bond funding in any event shall not exceed \$250,000,000 (in nominal dollars).
+The bond language is set forth in Appendix G-1.
 At its sole discretion, the State of California may also consider other appropriate financing mechanisms to assist in funding the difference between the Customer Contribution and the actual cost of complete Facilities Removal, not to exceed \$250,000,000 (in nominal dollars).

-B. Consistent with Applicable Law and Section 2.1, each non-federal Party shall support the Klamath bond language in Appendix G-1; provided that: (i) the Parties understand that the funding described in the final paragraph of Appendix G-1 will be available if the Secretary of Natural Resources makes the finding described in the first paragraph described therein, and (ii) nothing in this Settlement is intended or shall be construed to require a Party to support a Bond Measure that includes authorizations unrelated to the implementation of this Settlement.
+B. Consistent with Applicable Law and Section 2.1, each non-federal Party shall support the Klamath bond language in Appendix G-1; provided that nothing in this Settlement is intended or shall be construed to require a Party to support a Bond Measure that includes authorizations unrelated to the implementation of this Settlement.